 - Verify the interface is processing all business scenarios accurately as per the test strategy

-- Best practice to perform Interface testing is to begin with Unit testing
+- The best practice to perform Interface testing is to begin with Unit testing

 - Verify if the outbound interface is alright, which means that it ensures to perform file meeting specifications in terms of layout, etc.